MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/manage-sqlserver-communication.md

     d.
 Expand the operational database (for example, OperationsManager), expand **Tables**, right-click `dbo.GlobalConfig` and then click **Edit Top 200 Rows**.

     e.
-In the results pane, scroll to the right to the column titled `column.ManagedTypePropertyId`.
+In the results pane, scroll to the right of the column titled `column.ManagedTypePropertyId`.

     f.
-Find the row with a GUID that correspond to one of those returned by the query above (normally row number 8), enter `computer\\<instance\>` followed by a comma, and then the SQL Server port number (`computer\\instance,portNumber`).
+Find the row with a GUID that corresponds to one of those GUIDs returned by the query above (normally row number 8), enter `computer\\<instance\>` followed by a comma, and then the SQL Server port number (`computer\\instance,portNumber`).
 If you are hosting the database on a SQL Server cluster, replace computer with the virtual network name of the cluster.
 If the database is part of a SQL Always On Availability Group, replace `computer\\instance` with the availability group listener name in the format of `\<AvalabilityGroupListnerName,portNumber\>`.

 ### Update Reporting server